Harsh-44/Harsh-44/README.md

 I am a passionate student seeking to embark on a fulfilling career path in either UI/UX design, Web Development or Machine Learning.
 I enjoy wireframing and prototyping, ux, ui, and design in general.

-- 🔭 I’m currently working on **a website for a restaurant startup*
+- 🔭 I’m currently working on **a website for a start-up restaurant**

 - 🌱 I’m currently learning **React.js, Next.js, Tailwind CSS, Typescript**